 - Have a “cuppa”—afternoon tea—with all the grace and ritual of the British Empire at one of several hotels that serve afternoon tea, the most famous of which is the Ritz.
 Remember to dress smartly as there is a dress code.

 - Camden Market is one of the most exciting shopping experiences London has to offer.
-The market is definitely worth a visit with its huge variety of food, antiques, bric-a-brac, clothing, bars, nightspots and crowds of people.
+The market is definitely worth a visit with its huge variety of food, antiques, bric-a-brac, clothing, bars, nightspots, and crowds of people.

 - Finding an address in London is no small task.
-There’s no pattern to the street names, and house numbers, when they exist, run in odds and evens, clockwise and counterclockwise.
+There’s no pattern to the street names; house numbers, when they exist, run in odds and evens, clockwise and counterclockwise.
 You may also want to get a detailed street map with an index.
 Londoners carry London A to Z, the ultimate street-by-street reference guide, available at bookstores and newsstands.

-- If you are planning on visiting England’s capital check out some more ideas about sites to see and things to do on a London city break.
-If you are in England you may want to consider making an additional trip north to what is referred to as the capital of the North on a Manchester city break.
+- If you are planning on visiting the England’s capital check out some more ideas about sites to see and things to do on a London city break.
+If you are over in England you may want to consider making an additional trip north to what is referred to as the capital of the North on a Manchester city break.